maj-biostat/misc-notes/ubuntu.md

 R CMD INSTALL --preclean rstanDRC
 ```

-once you are convinced that it is working, go back to rstudio, and do a clean/rebuild/document, whatever:
+once you are convinced that it is working, go back to rstudio, and do a clean/rebuild/document (via the build dropdown) or:

 ```
 devtools::document(roclets = c('rd', 'collate', 'namespace'))